Know the Laws: Florida

 In making a decision about parental responsibility, the judge will have the child’s best interests as the main consideration.
 These are some factors that the judge will consider in order to determine what is in the child’s best interests:

 Yes.
 A custody (parenting plan) order will contain provisions for child support.
 In making an award of child support, the court will consider the incomes of the parties and apply the Child Support Guidelines (pursuant to section 61.30 of the Florida Statutes).
 The expenses of day care and health insurance will be included in the calculation.
 If a child has special needs, the court may consider increasing the payment based on the child’s needs.
-To review these guidelines, please see the Florida Statutes page.
+To review these guidelines, please see the FL Statutes page.

 Most likely, yes.
 The law says that both parents have the right to access records and information relating to his/her child, including, but not limited to medical, dental and school records.
 This includes the right to talk to the child's doctor or teacher as well as looking at the written records.
 The only way to keep the other parent from being able to access those records is if the judge specifically denies the parent that right as part of court order, such as in an injunction for protection against domestic violence* or as part of the parenting plan